dinesh776/leetcode/README.md

 | 7              | Reverse a Integer                                  | [Link to Solution](https://github.com/dinesh776/leetcode/tree/main/_7ReverseInteger) |
 | 9              | Palindrome                                         | [Link to Solution](https://github.com/dinesh776/leetcode/tree/main/_9Palindrome) |

-More problems will be added as I continue solving them on LeetCode.
+More problem's will be added as I continue solving them on LeetCode.

 ## How to Use